These horse-themed games are sure to be a hit at your pony party or cowboy bash. The pardners can saddle up and ride.

 Build a Horse Race

+This is one of many fun cowboy-themed games.
 Divide kids into two teams.
-Give each team a hay bale, a saddle, hobby horse, reins, a cowboy hat and a bandana.
+Give each team a hay bale, a saddle, hobby horse, reins, a cowboy hat, and a bandana.
 Teams will race to see who can be first to build their horse, and then have one player put on the cowboy hat and bandana and then sit on the horse.

 To play this game, build enough of the hay bale horses from the Build a Horse game to set up a game of musical ponies (you will need one less than you have players).
 Set the hay bale ponies up and have kids play just like as you would the traditional game of musical chairs.